Cambridge University Botanic Garden: Walkerian Garden

 After several unsuccessful attempts during the 16th, 17th, and early 18th centuries, a University Botanic Garden was finally established at Cambridge between 1760 and 1763.
 This was not on the site of the present Garden, but in the centre of the town, on about 5 acres of land then occupied by 'The Mansion House' of the old Augustinian friary, and today by the New Museums Site and other university buildings.
 It was Dr. Richard Walker, Vice-Master of Trinity College, who, on the advice of Philip Miller of the Chelsea Physic Garden, purchased the property for £1,600, and presented it to the University for use as a Botanic Garden.
 For some years the Garden was known as the Walkerian Botanic Garden, and there is, at the present Garden, a Walkerian Society named in honour of its founder.

 The Walkerian Garden was laid out and developed by the then professor of botany, Thomas Martyn.
-This small Garden was conceived as a typical Renaissance physic garden, inspired by the Chelsea Physic Garden in London.
-It grew herbaceous plants used in the teaching of medical students at the University.
+This small garden was conceived as a typical Renaissance physic garden, inspired by the Chelsea Physic Garden in London.
+It grew herbaceous plants used in the teaching of medical students at the university.
 Glasshouses and a lecture room for the professor were built and the teaching of botany in Cambridge, which was then at a low ebb, received, for a time, a considerable stimulus.
 This improvement, however, did not last for long.
-Martyn left in 1798 and only visited Cambridge only occasionally until his death in 1825.
-About 1790 James Donn was appointed Curator and in 1796 he published the first edition of Hortus Cantabrigiensis, a list of the plants in the Garden which reached its 13th edition in 1845, long after Donn's death.
+Martyn left in 1798 and visited Cambridge only occasionally until his death in 1825.
+About 1790 James Donn was appointed curator, and in 1796 he published the first edition of Hortus Cantabrigiensis, a list of the plants in the Garden which reached its 13th edition in 1845, long after Donn's death.